Virtual Film Roster

 Japanese, with English subtitles

 On March 1, 1954, the United States detonated the thermonuclear bomb Castle Bravo in the Pacific Ocean, catching the fishing vessel Lucky Dragon No. 5 in the blast.
 In this locally produced film, traditional Japanese animation methods illuminate the story, and Japanese survivors discuss their experience and how it has affected their lives.
-Screening this film will be accompanied by a virtual visit from the filmmaker.
+Screening this film may be accompanied by a virtual visit from the local filmmakers.

 Runtime: 75 minutes.
 Recommended for grades 8-12.